wangdi2014/NeoepitopePred/README.md

 The shell and python scripts for building the applets and instantiating DNAnexus are included the root and bin directory.
-The applets can be used to construct a workflow [workflows](https://wiki.dnanexus.com/UI/Workflows) using them.
+The applets can be used to construct DNAnexus [workflows](https://wiki.dnanexus.com/UI/Workflows).
 You'll need the [DNAnexus SDK](https://wiki.dnanexus.com/Command-Line-Client/Quickstart) installed and set up to run these scripts.

 **Reference**